44th National Congress of Internal Medicine: Success and Challenges for the Future

 Will climate change modify the role of Internal Medicine?

-More and more is learned in Internal Medicine about this scenario.
+More and more is learned in Internal Medicine regarding this scenario.
 Until recently, no one thought that these heat waves would influence the prognosis of lung diseases, heart failure or kidney disease.
 Right now it is known that for every degree and a half that the temperature rises, mortality from COPD and hospitalization of those people who have multimorbidity increases.

 The SEMI is currently developing a strategy with eight internists who are going to lead a project initially, in collaboration with the Ministry of Health, to create a strategic line on how climate change influences.
 It is not so much pollution, but food safety that affects diseases.
 It is a line in which SEMI is excited.
 During the congress there was a first work meeting and this initiative will have many results.
 You can’t turn your back on this.
 It is November and enduring temperatures of 25 degrees is not normal.